John Randolph Tucker (naval officer)

-John Randolph Tucker (January 31, 1812 – June 12, 1883), an American naval officer who served in the navies of three nations.
+John Randolph Tucker (January 31, 1812 – June 12, 1883),was an American naval officer who served in the navies of three nations.
 He was a commander in the United States Navy, captain in the Confederate States Navy, and rear admiral in the Peruvian Navy.
 As president of the Peruvian Hydrographic Commission of the Amazon, he contributed to the exploration and mapping of the upper Amazon Basin.

 Early life

 He was born in Alexandria, Virginia to merchant captain John Tucker, originally from Bermuda, and Susan Douglas, daughter of Dr. Charles Douglas, an English physician.

 United States Navy

 Tucker became a United States Navy Midshipman on June 1, 1826, at age fourteen, and had service afloat in the Mediterranean and Brazil Squadrons prior to his promotion to Lieutenant on December 20, 1837.
-During the Mexican–American War, he served as a Lieutenant Commander in the Gulf of Mexico, commanding USS Stromboli until illness forced him to return north.
+During the Mexican–American War, he served as a lieutenant commander in the Gulf of Mexico, commanding USS Stromboli until illness forced him to return north.
 From 1849 until 1855, he was assigned to the Home Squadron (1849–1852) and Mediterranean Squadron (1852–1855) flagships.
-Tucker received his commission as Commander on September 14, 1855, when he became commanding officer of USS Pennsylvania.
-He later served as Ordnance Officer at the Norfolk Navy Yard.
+Tucker received his commission as commander on September 14, 1855, when he became commanding officer of USS Pennsylvania.
+He later served as ordnance officer at the Norfolk Navy Yard.